She’s More than Somebody’s Mom—She’s My Mom

 The process of writing a tribute

-The impact on our relationship was so profound, in her life and in our relationship, I began to share the story with others and encourage them to fulfill the fifth commandment and honor their parents.
-Ultimately I wrote the book, The Forgotten Commandment, and when I asked readers for copies of tributes they wrote to their parents, letters began to stream in to my mailbox.
-That mailbox became a treasure trove of powerful stories of forgiveness, healing in relationships and spiritual growth accompanied those tributes.
+The impact was so profound, in her life and in our relationship, that I began to share the story with others and encourage them to fulfill the fifth commandment and honor their parents.
+Ultimately I wrote the book, The Forgotten Commandment, and when I asked readers for copies of tributes people wrote to their parents, letters began to stream in to my mailbox.
+That mailbox became a treasure trove of powerful stories of forgiveness, healing in relationships, and spiritual growth accompanied those tributes.

-1. Pray and ask God to bring to remembrance those character qualities, memories, and relational highlights that you can use to honor your mom.
-If you had a tough childhood/mom, you may want to ask a friend to pray for you as you go through this process.
+1. Pray and ask God to help you remember those character qualities, memories, and relational highlights that you can use to honor your mom.
+If you had a tough childhood, you may want to ask a friend to pray for you as you go through this process.

 2. Begin to jot these memories down as you recall them.
-This could take a week or a couple of months … don’t panic, the point is to begin to capture those memories.
+This could take a week or a couple of months … don’t panic if they don’t come immediately, the point is to begin to capture those memories.
 Barbara took nearly a year, but the tribute she wrote to her parents was magnificent.

 3. Think creatively how you want to present your tribute.
 Do you want to frame it?
-Put it in a book.
+Put it in a book?
 Include a drawing, or photos?
-Or … ?

 4. Begin writing … and don’t worry about editing, just write.
-You can edit later.
-Spill your thoughts, heart, and love on paper or a keyboard and just keep writing.
+You (or someone else) can edit later.
+Spill your thoughts, heart, and love on paper or on a computer and just keep writing.

-6. When you finish the tribute and put it in its final form, make the trip…go and read it to your mom and take a few pictures with her afterward.
+7. When you finish the tribute and put it in its final form, make the trip ... go and read it to your mom and take a few pictures with her afterward.
+Tip: take or invite your children to witness you honoring your mom.
+Yes, you will cry, but it’s okay.

-So here’s my challenge: Are you ready to embark on the incredible journey of truly honoring your mom this coming Mother’s Day?
+But my guess is that most of you reading these words will be intrigued by the idea of writing a tribute.
+So here’s my challenge: Are you ready to embark on the incredible journey of truly honoring your mom?

 This is too good to keep to yourself!
 Share with a friend or family member using the links below!